windijs/windijs/docs/guide/configuration.md

 export default defineConfig({
   darkMode: false, // whatever
   variants: {
-    dark: '[data-mode="dark"] &' // customize variants will overwrite the darkMode option }
+    dark: '[data-mode="dark"] &', // customize variants will overwrite the darkMode option },
-})
+});
 ```

 ### Important

-The `important` option lets you control whether or not Windi’s utilities should be marked with `!important`.
-This can be really useful when using Windi JS with existing CSS that has high specificity selectors.
+The `important` option lets you control whether Windi’s utilities should marked with `!important`.
+This can be useful when using Windi JS with existing CSS that has high specificity selectors.

 :::warning
 The `important` config is not supported yet.